Gruesome Halloween cupcakes: black velvet cupcakes with slime and cobwebs

 Cobweb decorations: very simple to make, but very sticky and messy.
 All you need is marshmallows and sticky fingers.
 I found wetting the fingers after 3-4 cobwebs made it easier.

-I actually made these black velvet cupcakes (minus the slime and cobwebs) for a farewell party.
+I actually made these black velvet cupcakes for a farewell party.
+Minus the slime and cobwebs, they were not-very-gruesome Halloween cupcakes.

 Peter and one of his colleagues wanted to express their feelings about the fact that another colleague was leaving the firm.
 They asked me to make some black cupcakes to show that they were in mourning.